 There’s a new term being thrown around these days known as “user intent”.
 Especially since Voice Search has gained an incredible dominance in technology; search engines are trying to understand what people mean when they search for something.

-For example, if someone searches “Star Wars” it’s very hard to discern what the intent behind their search is, beyond an apparent interested in Star Wars.
+For example, if someone searches “Star Wars” it’s very hard to discern what the intent behind their search is, beyond an apparent interest in Star Wars.
 However, if someone searches “Star Wars tickets”, we can discern that they are looking for tickets to the Star Wars movie.
 The more we understand the what behind a user’s search, the better able are we to craft content that speaks directly to that intent.

 User intent should have a direct impact on how you produce your content.
 Figuring out the intent behind what someone is searching is a mix of SEO and understanding your market.
 The trick is to put yourself in your customers’ shoes and try to figure out what they’re searching online.
 You know what your business does best, so what would someone looking for you search for when they go online?

-That will give you a jumping off point from which to build a content and SEO strategy.
+That will give you a jumping-off point from which to build a content and SEO strategy.
 Armed with that and refined through the process of keyword research and other optimization strategies, you can now confidently begin creating content.

 Content doesn’t just have to be in word-format.
 If you can dream it, you can do it.